 It’s important to note that a “mature” apple isn’t necessarily ripe.
-Maturity in apples only indicates that the fruit has developed to the point where it will finish ripening on it’s own, even if removed from the tree.
+Maturity in apples only indicates that the fruit has developed to the point where it will finish ripening on its own, even if removed from the tree.
 A “mature” apple is not necessarily “ripe” yet.

-Apples for storage should be harvested once they are “mature”, but before they are perfectly ripe.
+Apples for storage should be harvested once they are “mature” but before they are perfectly ripe.
 Apples for fresh eating can stay on the tree right until you’re ready to eat them!

 Apples on the tree will tolerate light frosts (a temperature of 28 ̊F or lower) with no apparent injury.
 However, severe frosts (25 ̊F or lower) will damage fruit.University of Wisconsin – Extension, Teryl R. Roper

 Professional tree fruit growers have a few scientific tests at their disposal to help them decide when to pick apples.
-Apple maturity can be tested in a laboratory for starch, firmness, soluble solids concentration, acidity, and background colour.
+Apple maturity can be tested in a laboratory for starch, firmness, soluble solids concentration, acidity, and background color.

 For immediate consumer consumption, the presence of background color, starches in the range of 4.5-6.0, sugar content above 13 percent, and firmness readings greater than 13 pounds should meet consumer expectations.Penn State Extension, Fruit Harvest – Determining Apple Fruit Maturity

 Firmness is tested by using an instrument to measure the amount of pressure required to puncture the apple’s skin.
 Starch is tested by applying an iodine solution to the cut apple surface.
-The iodine turns the starch molecules a dark colour.
+The iodine turns the starch molecules a dark color.
 The more starch that is observed, the less ripe the apple is.

 To learn more about growing apples in general, check out this handy guide from North Carolina State University Extension.